reglab/SpaceNetExploration/README.md

 ## Environment Setup

 ### AWS Command Line Interface to Get Data
-The original data can be found in the [SpaceNet Challenge](https://spacenetchallenge.github.io/AOI_Lists/AOI_2_Vegas.html).
+The original data can be found in the [SpaceNet Challenge](https://spacenet.ai/las-vegas/).
 To download the data requires AWS command line tools.
 See the AWS [docs](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-mac.html) for more info.

-### Provision an Azure Deep Learning Virtual Machine
-You could train your models on a Deep Learning Virtual Machine ([DLVM](https://azuremarketplace.microsoft.com/en-ca/marketplace/apps/microsoft-ads.dsvm-deep-learning)) on Azure to get started quickly, where all the major deep learning frameworks, including PyTorch used in this repo, are installed and ready to use.
-These VMs are configured specifically for use with GPUs.
-Instructions for provisioning can be found [here](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/provision-deep-learning-dsvm).
-The code here has been used on a Ubuntu Linux DLVM, but you should be able to use it on a Windows DLVM with minor modifications to the commands such as those setting environment variable values.
-The commands on this page are for running in a Linux shell.
+### Google Collab
+We will be using [Google Colab Notebooks](https://colab.research.google.com/notebooks/intro.ipynb) for this tutorial.
+The benefits to using this are:

+1. It's free!
+(Including GPU)
+2. With Stanford account, we have unlimited Google Drive storage.
+Thus, we can upload large datasets into Google Drive which we can hook into Google Colab notebooks for easy exploration.
+3. Okay-ish development environment

 ### Additional Packages to Install